unixbox-net/linux-tools/README.md

 # The Linux Tool Kit, a collection of my personal tools.

-`/diagnostics.sh` is a **comprehensive Linux system diagnostic tool** that collects system health, networking, security, and package state information into a single Markdown report (`diagnostic.md`).
+`/diagnostics.sh` **comprehensive Linux system diagnostic tool for debian/ubuntu** that collects system health, networking, security, and package state information into a single Markdown report (`diagnostic.md`).

 `/mail-audit.py` a **a complete dns audit tool** this tools will drill into email related dns/txt/mx and security related tools. (`mail-audit.md`)